 The role of product innovation in mediating the effect of market orientation on marketing performance substantially mediates the effect of market orientation on marketing performance.
 This means that the influence of market orientation on marketing performance at the Coffee Shop beverage in Medan City can be mediated by product innovation.
 The greater the product creativity, the greater the market interest to improve marketing performance.
-The findings of this study indicate that if the Coffee Shop which is able to choose strategic actions quickly, customer satisfaction commitments and all of its features will collaborate to be able to put the customer first, then the market orientation attitude can increase product innovation and, in the end, it will be able to improve marketing performance at the Coffee Shop in Medan City.
+The findings of this study indicate that if the Coffee Shop in Medan City is market-oriented as well as the Coffee Shop which is able to choose strategic actions quickly, customer satisfaction commitments and all of its features will collaborate to be able to put the customer first, then the market orientation attitude can increase product innovation and, in the end, it will be able to improve marketing performance at the Coffee Shop in Medan City.
 The findings of this study are in line with previous research conducted by Pardi et al. [14, 33].